VoidOne-App/VoidOne/README.md

 CI failure logs

-patch generation
+Patch generation

 git apply

-local CMake build validation
+Local CMake build validation

-draft pull request creation
+Draft pull request creation

 The infrastructure is real, but its automatic workflow integration still requires refinement.
-In particular, the AI workflow currently references a CI workflow name that does not exactly match the primary CI workflow's declared name.

-This makes the AI system best classified as in progress, not as a fully autonomous production repair service.
+The AI system is therefore classified as in progress, not as a fully autonomous production repair service.

 Release Packaging Refinement

-The Windows pipeline is substantially implemented, but the repository's packaging configuration is still evolving.
+The Windows pipeline is substantially implemented, but packaging configuration remains under development.

 WiX MSI packaging is checked in and exercised by CI.

 An NSIS toolchain is installed by CI, but no corresponding installer.nsi script is currently present in the repository, so NSIS packaging is not treated as a verified release path.

 ---